ujemd/ujemd.github.io/_pages/projects.md

 {% include gallery id="dist_gallery" caption="Examples of distortions occurring to fused LWIR-visible light images." %}

 {% include gallery id="nss_gallery" caption="Scatter plot of features extracted from distorted images / Scatter plot for our metric prediction scores vs subjective scores." %}

+## Complex Analysis

+### Tinkering with Julia and Mandelbrot sets

+Visualisation of the filled-in Julia set and the Mandelbrot set.
+A simple implementation provided in C# can be found in [here](https://github.com/ujemd/ComplexAnalysis).

+{% include gallery id="complex_gallery" caption="Representations of the filled-in Julia set." %}